 Do you have some experiences in life that you feel are taboo?
 Do you have some material locked inside that you feel is too hard to write about?
 Does the thought of writing these hard things keep you from writing?
 In this session, you’ll learn to use poetry as your “personal therapist,” write about personal traumas and hard times, but look for places for humor or insights that can connect with others and help it to become a universal experience.
 I’ve written about such things as abusive spouses, an alcoholic partner, deaths of pets, death of grandparents, parents, friends, and dealing with the trials of caregiving my mom with dementia…but through it all, I was able to write my way through and heal…and find my way back to joy with poetry.
 This session can be a positive experience even if you feel apprehensive at first.
 I will share some of my “hard” poems and then we will work with several prompts to get writing.

-Melissa Fraterrigo’s forthcoming collection, The Perils of Girlhood will be published by the University of Nebraska Press in Fall 2025.
-She is also the author of the novel Glory Days (University of Nebraska Press, 2017), which was named one of “The Best Fiction Books of 2017” by the Chicago Review of Books as well as the short story collection The Longest Pregnancy (Livingston Press, 2006).
-Her fiction and nonfiction have appeared in more than fifty literary journals and anthologies from storySouth and Shenandoah to Notre Dame Review, Sou’wester and The Millions.
-A graduate of the University of Iowa (BA) and Bowling Green State University (MFA), she teaches creative writing at Purdue University, and is also the founder and executive director of the Lafayette Writers’ Studio in Lafayette, Indiana, where she offers classes on the art and craft of writing.
+Melissa Fraterrigo’s forthcoming memoir, The Perils of Girlhood was published by the University of Nebraska Press on September 1.
+She is also the author of the novel Glory Days (University of Nebraska Press), as well as the short story collection The Longest Pregnancy (Livingston Press).
+Her fiction and nonfiction have appeared in numerous literary journals and anthologies from storySouth and Shenandoah to Notre Dame Review, Sou’wester and The Millions.
+A graduate of the University of Iowa (BA) and Bowling Green State University (MFA), she teaches creative writing at Purdue University, in the Butler University MFA in Creative Writing program, and is also the founder and executive director of the Lafayette Writers’ Studio in Lafayette, Indiana, where she offers classes on the art and craft of writing.
 She lives with her husband and two daughters in West Lafayette, Indiana.

 Class Description: